AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Experimental Apparatus

 * Design (calculations, constraints)
-After the experiment process is determined, it is clear that our experiment apparatus need four pumps to implement its function.
-There should be two coagulant pumps for each stage of addition, one pump for clay and humic acid mixtureTo achieve the requirement of our experiment, the clay and coagulant dosage need to be controled by the computer.
-By
 The ProCoDA system can only control two pumps, and one of the coagulant pump had to be connected to the system, so we could not add humic acid and clay separately like some of other groups in the lab.

 <div class="alert alert-block alert-danger">
+Any calculations?

-Any calculations?Consider a clearer way to present this information
+Consider a clearer way to present this information
 </div>

 * Schematic (label parts)